lukyrasocha/deep-learning-in-CV/poster-2-segmentation/README.md

 ## Running the code :rocket:

-To run the code, you can use the following command:
+To run the code, run the following:

 ```bash
 python main.py